danielbatres/backend-architecture-practice/documents/design-doc.md

 ---

 ## Limitations
-List of known limitations.
-Can be in list format.
-E.g.,
+* API call for uploading a review should not exceed latency limits of 500s.
-* API calls have latency X
+* API calls for retrieving reviews for reading should have latency less than 100ms.
-* No support for more than X calls per second

 ---

 ## Cost
 Description/Cost analysis
+Considering 1000 users who visit regularly every hour:
 E.g.,
 "Considering N daily users, M calls to service/database/etc."
 * 1000 daily calls to serverless functions. $XX.XX